 Need help financing your healthcare treatments or procedures?
 CareCredit® may be the answer for you.
 CareCredit® is a personal line of credit exclusively for healthcare treatments and procedures.
-The advantage for using a CareCredit® account versus your normal credit card is that it is used exclusively for healthcare services.
+The advantage of using a CareCredit® account versus your normal credit card is that it is used exclusively for healthcare services.
 Simply pay your minimum monthly payment and pay off the entire balance by the end of your promotional period.
 If you need more time to pay for your procedure, there are even options available to take advantage of an extended payment plan with low, fixed interest rates.

-You can down load an application or apply on-line or via the telephone.
+You can download an application or apply online or via the telephone.
 Receive an answer immediately.
-You choose your repayment time of 6 months, 12 months etc. Call our office today and find out which CareCredit® plans we offer, how they can fit with your needs and get the procedure or treatments you need today!
+You choose your repayment time of 6 months, 12 months, etc. Call our office today and find out which CareCredit® plans we offer, how they can fit with your needs and get the procedure or treatments you need today!

 Special Interest Payment Plans